Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module2/module2.rst

 4. After connecting via SSH issue the command ``modify auth password admin`` - change the admin password to one that you will remember
 5. Save the password change by issuing the command ``save sys config``
 6. You can now connect to the BIG-IP Web UI on HTTPS using the EIP for the management interface (bypass the self-signed cert warning) and the credentials admin/<password-from-step-4>
+#.
+Once logged in to the F5 management console click on System, Resource Provisioning.
+#.
+Select ASM and Fraud Protection Service.
+#.
+Click on Submit and then OK.
+The admin console will be inaccessible for a couple minutes as the new options are enabled.

 .. |github| raw:: html